 A ministry of prayer, presence & service...

 A small group of Roman Catholic Gilbertines, based in Calgary, Alberta, provide for an urban renewal of Gilbertine spirituality in service of St. John the Evangelist in the historic Inglewood neighbourhood.
-They are currently a Private Association of the Faithful within the Personal Ordinariate of the Chair of St. Peter and will begin testing vocations in September.
+They are soon to be created a Public Association of the Faithful within the Personal Ordinariate of the Chair of St. Peter and will begin testing vocations in September.

 The community, shepherded by Br.
 Robert-Charles Bengry under the Augustinian Rule, is uniquely organised into four houses: Sisters, Brothers, Canons Regular and lay associates — Companions.
 They gather in support of a particular parish and encourage a life of prayer, simplicity and service.

 Members observe the three evangelical counsels of poverty, chastity and obedience with vows.
 As Gilbertines they are steeped in the English experience of St. Benedict’s Rule as they strive to live in harmony with God and each other.
 The Sisters, Brothers and Priests seek God in the ordinary things of life and are known for their love of God and love of neighbour.